How to engage blue-collar workers with employee surveys

 Listening is the first step toward engaging blue-collar employees

 Internal communication is a bit of a one-way street in many labor-intensive industries.
 Announcements, policies, and updates often come from the top, and then the conversation ends.
 But today, employees need more transparency and communication to stay engaged.
 Keeping all your employees in the loop and asking for their feedback will show they are valued and make them more engaged.
-By sending regular pulse surveys to all employees in the organization, you will gain valuable real-time insights into the level of engagement and employee experience.
+By sending regular pulse surveys to all employees in the organisation, you will gain valuable real-time insights into the level of engagement and employee experience.

 Recommended reading: Best practices for employee engagement surveys